 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of residents who were prescribed antipsychotic drugs.
-These medications are used for treating a variety of conditions, including dementia.
+This indicates the percent of residents who were given antipsychotic drugs.
+These medications may be used to treat a variety of conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety drugs.
-These medications are generally prescribed to residents suffering from depression or anxiety.
+This tells you the percentage of patients given antianxiety medications.
+Antianxiety medications are given to patients experiencing depression or anxiety.

 Managing Depression Among Residents

-This is the percentage of residents who are demonstrating depressive symptoms.
-Increased rates of depression may be an indicator lower quality care.
+This indicates the percent of residents who are demonstrating depressive symptoms.
+High levels of depression may be a sign a less hospitable environment.

 Appropriate Vaccine Usage